Friday, April 11, 2025

 WHERE s.salary > sv.salary;

-SELECT e.FirstName AS EmployeeName, m.FirstName AS ManagerName
+SELECT e.FirstName AS EmployeeName, m.FirstName AS ManagerName FROM Workers e JOIN Workers m ON e.ManagerID = m.EmployeeID WHERE e.Wage > m.Wage;

 EmployeeName ManagerName